iamgansa/iamgansa.github.io/_tabs/about.md

 {: .prompt-tip } -->

 I am a professional software developer with a deep passion for the stock market.
 Both of these interests occupy much of my time.
 Apart from coding and trading, I enjoy playing cricket and writing Pine scripts.
-I am known for my laziness, which has driven me to automate most of my work.
-I am also a DIY enthusiast.
+I am known for my laziness, which has driven me to automate most of my work

 Here you will find my:
 1. Automations